The James Bond No Time To Die Commando Sweater

-Designed specifically for Daniel Craig for the movie by fan favorite Bond brand N.Peal and the film’s costume designer Suttirat Anne Larlarb, the 007 Army Sweater has had a short but interesting history.
+Designed specifically for Craig for the movie by N.Peal and the film’s costume designer Suttirat Anne Larlarb, the 007 Army Sweater has had a short but interesting history.
 To put it simply, many fans weren’t too happy with the way the original commercially available version came out back in February 2020.
 There were problems with screen accuracy, the size and positioning of the shoulder patches and few other issues here and there.

 More than a few sweaters from the original run were sent back to the company.
 But, to their credit, N.Peal worked to solve most of the concerns raised.
 And now it looks like the latest version hits the nail on the head.

-Best Option for the No Time To Die Commando Sweater
+Best Options for the No Time To Die Commando Sweater

 A no frills, 100% acrylic option for those of us looking to play around with the NTTD look without breaking the bank (or those of us who like to just throw our sweaters directly into the washing machine).
 Sizes small to 3XL are available on Amazon.

 I ordered this one to try it out.
 And I’m sad to say, I wasn’t all that impressed.
 It’s not like I was expecting much for thirty bucks.
 But despite the fabric being 100% cotton, it still felt stiff, thin and just cheap.
 I also dropped down a size (as many of the reviewers recommended) and, although it fit great in the shoulders, it was still oddly long in the body with excess fabric around the chest.
 Long story short, since the other options on this list aren’t crazy expensive, I think you’d be better off skipping this one and investing a little more to get a quality sweater.

 Outdoor Knitwear “Bond” Sweater in Navy: £61.00 (approximately $70.00)